You are here

 You will receive an email back once your leave request has been approved/denied.

-Effective August 1, 2014, the state law has been expanded to include care of relatives.
-This means that you may use up to 160 hours of your available sick leave in a 12-month period for the illness or injury of your adult child, spouse, sibling, grandchild, parent, grandparent, step-parent, mother-in-law or father-in-law for reasonable periods of time as the employee's attendance may be necessary, on the same terms upon which the employee is able to use sick leave benefits for the employee's own illness.
+State law has been expanded to include care of relatives.
+Employees may use up to 160 hours of available sick leave in a 12-month period for the illness or injury of your adult child, spouse, sibling, grandchild, parent, grandparent, step-parent, mother-in-law or father-in-law for reasonable periods of time as the employee's attendance may be necessary, on the same terms upon which the employee is able to use sick leave benefits for the employee's own illness.

-This time would be recorded as "sick relative" in Skyward.
+This time should be recorded as "sick relative" in Skyward.
 A leave form will be required based on the same guidelines as for personal/dependent child illness.
 Check out this FAQ for more information.

 Employees who are summoned for jury service will be paid their regular basic wages contingent upon remitting to the school district the compensation received for jury duty services.
 On days when jurors are dismissed from duty at an early hour, you will be expected to return to work for the balance of your workday.